Telephone Triage

 - Emergent Level: All emergent-level symptoms will require ED services.
 Life-threatening symptoms will always require paramedic transport to ED within minutes.
 Patients must be kept NPO.
 Remain on the line with the caller.
 Whenever possible, institute a three-way conference call with both patient and EMS services, suicide prevention, rape crisis, poison center, etc., according to facility policies.

-- Some patients with emergent (but non-life-threatening) symptoms may be brought by car by a person who can safely drive the patient in within the appropriate time frame (0 to 1 hour).
+- Some patients with emergent (but non-life-threatening) symptoms may be brought by car by a person who can safely drive the patient within the appropriate time frame (0 to 1 hour).
 When applicable, always notify labor and delivery or ED of pending arrivals of any patient coming via car.

 - Urgent Level: Urgent symptoms typically require evaluation within 1 to 8 hours (i.e., same-day appointment).
-Some patients may require evaluation within the hour and are instructed by guideline to “Come in now.”
+Some patients may require evaluation within the hour and are instructed by guideline to “come in now.”
 Depending on the time of day and day of the week, some patients may be directed, as appropriate, to ED, urgent care, or office settings for further evaluation.

-- Acute Level: Acute symptoms typically require evaluation within an 8- to 24-hour timeframe, or a next day appointment.
+- Acute Level: Acute symptoms typically require evaluation within an 8- to 24-hour timeframe or a next day appointment.
 Depending on the time of day and day of the week, some patients may be directed, as appropriate, to ED, urgent care, or office settings for further evaluation.
 Always notify labor and delivery or ED of pending arrivals of any patient arriving via car.

 - Nonacute Level: Nonacute symptoms may require evaluation within a 24-plus-hour timeframe or future appointment or advice only.
 Depending on the time of day and day of the week (available access), these patients may also be directed to ED, urgent care, or office settings for further evaluation, as appropriate.